Brightdoro304/software-engineering-august-2024-cohort-se_day1_assignment-SE_Day1/README.md

 Budget Management: Ensuring the project stays within budget, monitoring costs, and adjusting plans if necessary.
 Progress Monitoring: Tracking project progress, addressing bottlenecks, and making necessary adjustments to keep the project on course.
 Deliverable Quality: Ensuring that the final product meets the required quality standards and that the development process adheres to best practices.
-Together, these roles collaborate to deliver high-quality software products efficiently and effectively.

-Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
+Together, these roles collaborate to deliver high-quality software products efficiently and effective Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.
 Integrated Development Environments (IDEs) and Version Control Systems (VCS) are two fundamental tools that significantly enhance the software development process, providing efficiency, organization, and collaboration.